Agent Agreement – Terms and Conditions

 1.5 PPSC Deskbook

-Part 1 of the PPSC Deskbook contains the directives and guidelines that govern the conduct of federal prosecutions by all Agents.
+Part 1 of the PPSC Deskbook contains the directives and guidelines that govern the conduct of all federal prosecutions.

 1.6 Personal Conduct

-The Contact Agent must notify the Agent Supervisor in writing if:
+The Contact Agent must notify their Agent Supervisor in writing if

-2. the Contact Agent becomes aware of any conduct that is not in keeping with the highest standards of personal and professional conduct as required by s.
-1.1, including but not limited to conduct by a member of the Agent Firm or his/her immediate family or household that may jeopardize security clearance, Canada Revenue Agency endorsement, or that has the potential to create an actual or apparent conflict of interest.
+2) the Contact Agent becomes aware of any conduct that is not in keeping with the highest standards of personal and professional conduct as required by section 1.2, including but not limited to: conduct by a member of the Agent Firm or their immediate family or household, that may jeopardize security clearance, Canada Revenue Agency endorsement, or that has the potential to create an actual or apparent conflict of interest.

 These requirements exist at the time of acceptance and extend throughout the duration of the Agreement.